Chris McKhool

 Chris McKhool (born November 18, 1968) is a Canadian violinist, producer, guitarist, composer, and singer-songwriter.
-He has received numerous awards for his work, including four JUNO Award nominations and four Canadian Folk Music Awards for his various recordings.
+He has received numerous awards for his work, including three JUNO Award nominations and four Canadian Folk Music Awards for his various recordings.

 Biography

 Chris McKhool was born in Ottawa and raised in a musical household.
 He began violin lessons at age 7, and studied classical violin under the tutelage of Joan Milkson of the National Arts Centre Orchestra from 1977 to 1985, as well as performing with the National Capital String Academy and teaching himself to play folk guitar.
-In 1985 he moved to Montreal to study at McGill University, obtaining a B.A. in Psychology.
+In 1985 he moved to Montreal to study at McGill University, obtaining a B.A. in psychology.
 McKhool moved to Toronto in 1993, studying jazz at York University.

-McKhool is known for his ability to bring together accomplished musicians of the world music scene.
-He has crossed the globe, performing at many prestigious festivals and earning four JUNO nominations and four Canadian Folk Music Awards.
+His work has earned three JUNO nominations and seven Canadian Folk Music Awards.

-His compositions have been performed with the Annapolis Symphony Orchestra, Chicago’s Full Score Chamber Orchestra, and the Bangor Symphony in the USA, as well as with many Canadian symphonies including Toronto, Vancouver, Edmonton, Kitchener-Waterloo Symphony, Niagara, North Bay, Windsor, and Kingston Symphony Orchestra.
+His compositions have been performed with the Annapolis Symphony Orchestra, Chicago's Full Score Chamber Orchestra, and the Bangor Symphony in the US, as well as with many Canadian symphonies including Toronto, Vancouver, Edmonton, Kitchener-Waterloo Symphony, Niagara, North Bay, Windsor, and Kingston Symphony Orchestra.

 In 2013 McKhool was presented with a Queen's Diamond Jubilee Medal for his work in supporting community and music education programs for at-risk youth, as well as for his dedication to raising awareness of social and environmental issues through music.

-In 2004, McKhool co-founded the innovative world music collective Sultans of String, with Kevin Laliberté and Drew Birston, releasing six albums and winning multiple awards.
-Other band members include Eddie Paton, Rosendo Leon, and many special guests.
+In 2004, McKhool co-founded the world music collective Sultans of String, with Kevin Laliberté and Drew Birston, releasing nine albums and winning multiple awards.
+Other band members have included Rosendo 'Chendy' Leon, and other special guests.

-In 2015 McKhool produced the Sultans of String’s 5th album with JUNO Award winning engineer John “Beetle” Bailey, entitled Subcontinental Drift.
+In 2015 McKhool produced the Sultans of String's 5th album with JUNO Award-winning engineer John "Beetle" Bailey, entitled Subcontinental Drift.
 This album was made in collaboration with sitarist Anwar Khurshid; in 2016 the band toured across Canada, the United States and the UK with this formation, showcasing their collaboration.
-This album also propelled them to the Billboard World Music charts in 2017.
+This album reached the Billboard World Music charts in 2017.
 Subcontinental Drift also received a JUNO Award nomination in the World Music category as well as their 3rd Canadian Folk Music Award for World Group of the year.